Base Camp is where visitors go to relax, unwind, and get familiar with an anthology of earlier material.

 Charles Xavier becomes aware of his extraordinary gift (source: wikipedia.org)

 Let me tie this in with a piece I recently wrote on the limits of humanity and the advent of the meta-human.
 In that piece I proposed that humanity is the problem, not the solution.
-The world will advance once we leave behind what has defined us all these years – the instincts and impulses that have led us to the wars and genocide, prejudice and discrimination, irrational behavior, shortsighted policy and environmental catastrophe we are duly committing – and embrace a new state of being, which will reach out, far and wide, claiming both outer space and inner.
+The world will advance once we leave behind what has defined us all these years – the instincts and impulses that have led us to the wars and genocide, prejudice and discrimination, irrational behavior, shortsighted policy and environmental catastrophe we are duly committing – and embrace a new state of being.
+Break boundaries, far and wide, to claim a new New World, in both outer space and inner.

-To present this new state of being, I alluded to the Freaks and Mutants our society has been raving on about lately, heroes and antiheroes who possess extraordinary abilities that cater to the world’s needs, and whom we glorify without reservation.
-Let us become them, I urged, and achieve the breakthrough we so fervently speak of.
+To present this new state of being, I alluded to the Freaks and Mutants our pop culture has been raving on about over the past seventy years, heroes and antiheroes alike.
+Their groundbreaking powers seize our imagination, and we glorify them in our art and entertainment unashamedly.
+So let us become them, I urged, to approximate, perhaps even achieve, the breakthrough they stand for.

 One of the franchises that has made Mutants so popular is X-Men.
 It has sold millions of comic books and launched a successful movie franchise, the latest instalment of which was X-Men: First Class, the prequel to other X-Men movies.
 How it all began.

-Erik, on the one hand, believed that humanity would never welcome mutants, so he chose to fight them until his kind prevailed by force.
-Charles shared Erik’s fears, but chose to pursue the option of peace, striving to build bridges between humanity and mutants.
+Erik, on the one hand, believes that humanity will never welcome mutants, so he chooses to fight them until his kind prevails by force.
+Charles shares Erik’s fears, but chooses to pursue the option of peace, striving to build bridges between humanity and mutants.

 Professor X and Magneto had different views on how to defend their kind (source: wikipedia.org)